lightbasenl/platforms/packages/pull-through-cache/README.md

 Disable the cache.
 On invocation, the cache will evict all its entries.
 See [`.isEnabled()](#isenabled-boolean) for behavior of the other methods.

+### `.clearAll(): void`

+Remove all cached entries from the cache.
+If `withEvictTimestamps` is used, the eviction might be skipped if the eviction happens at the exact moment that this function is called.

 ## License

 [MIT](./LICENSE)